lifter-cli/lifter/README.md

 hrdocker
 ========
-A SOA scafolding generating based on docker containers.
+A SOA scafolding generator based on docker containers.